 Looking after our Mental Health

-During the lockdown period, we were acutely conscious that the sudden loss of routine and contact with teachers and friends had the potential to be a destabilising factor in young people's mental health and wellbeing.
-Worries and concerns about coronavirus have not gone away, even though the school has now reopened for the autumn term.
-Coping can be more challenging during difficult times such as these.
+During the COVID pandemic, we were acutely conscious that the sudden loss of routine and contact with teachers and friends had the potential to be a destabilising factor in young people's mental health and wellbeing.
+Worries and concerns about coronavirus have not gone away, even though the school has now fully reopened for face to face teaching.
+Coping was more challenging during those difficult times.
 We have collected advice for students and parents here, and useful documents are available to download at the bottom of the page.

 If students are struggling then please don’t hesitate to contact the school.
 During periods of isolation or school closures this might be through:-